 - Cutlery or Shower Caddy – You can get these inexpensively at Walmart, Amazon, or even the dollar store.
-Store each compartment in the caddy with a specific homework supply like crayons, scissors, glue, pencils, etc. If your caddy only has 2 long compartments, just add plastic cups to each row and add your individual supplies to each cup.
+Fill each compartment in the caddy with a specific homework supply like crayons, scissors, glue, pencils, etc. If your caddy only has two long compartments, just add plastic cups to each row and add your individual supplies to each cup.

-- Over-the-Door Organizer – Make sure to get one that is see-through so your kids can easily see what supplies are in each storage pocket.
+- Over-the-Door Organizer – Make sure to get a see-through organizer so your kids can easily see what supplies are in each storage pocket.
 Keep the most-used items at the bottom where the kids can easily reach!

 - Art Cart – You've seen these super cute 3-tier rolling metal carts before!
 Walmart and Amazon always have them in stock.
 Not only can you fill your art cart with all your homework supplies, but also notebooks, counting aids, flashcards, books, and so much more!